elliotkillick/elliotkillick.com/content/living-off-the-land-with-cmdl32-reverse-engineering-a-downloader-baked-into-windows/index.md

 toc=true
 +++

-{{ alert_info(message="Programs built into Windows with potentially dangerous functionality (i.e. 'living off the land' techniques commonly referred to as <a href='https://github.com/LOLBAS-Project/LOLBAS/blob/master/README.md' target='_blank'>'lolbins'</a>) are not security threats in the sense that they have no threat model besides the cat-and-mouse game of detection by antivirus software* (e.g. Windows Defender).
+{{ alert_info(message="Programs built into Windows with potentially dangerous functionality (i.e. 'living off the land' techniques commonly referred to as <a href='https://github.com/LOLBAS-Project/LOLBAS/blob/master/README.md' target='_blank'>'lolbins'</a>) are not security threats in the sense that they have no threat model besides the cat-and-mouse game of detection by antivirus software<b>*</b> (e.g. Windows Defender).
 I enjoy searching for them in the default Windows installation mostly because it's fun, easy to do, and good reverse engineering practice.
 Even then, the quality of 'living off the land' techniques can vary drastically in terms of how practically useful they would be in a real-world attack (Personally, I prefer to only report some of the nicer ones I find).
 Other times, the term 'lolbin' is (ironically) completely misused.
 Antivirus software should only be used as part of a more holisitc defense-in-depth strategy.
 If 'real' security is what you want then have a look at my binary exploitation or Qubes OS content (upcoming).") }}

 `C:\Windows\System32\cmdl32.exe` is a program that's existed since the release of Windows 7/Vista replacing `cmdln32.exe` (with an "n") which worked in its place up until Windows XP.
 It's an antiquated tool for downloading old phone book profiles back in the days of dial-up Internet and has this icon: